-The answer these octogenarians seemed to give was, nothing is going to change unless YOU get in there and change it.
-I could see that habitual thought patterns and behaviors around food and body only get more and more entrenched as the years roll on.
-By your 8thdecade these habits will be like concrete in your mind.
+From these women, I learned that nothing is going to change in my mind unless I get in there and change it.
+Habitual thought patterns and behaviors around food and body only get more and more entrenched as the years roll on.

-This predicament is not our fault.
-We’ve all been born into a crazy culture that over-values women’s appearance putting pressure on us to conform to the body style of day.
-For the last 50 years, this style has always included being thin or thinner.
-We live in a world surrounded by a lots of food, lots of advice about how to eat, and lots and lots of pictures of attractive people by society’s slim standards.
+This isn't our fault.
+We’ve all been born into a crazy culture that over-values women’s appearance putting pressure on us to conform to the body style of day -- which always includes being thin or thinner.
+We live in a world surrounded by a lots of food, lots of advice about how to eat, and lots and lots of pictures of attractive people.

-I looked in the mirror long and hard, and decided to change managing my weight through my fear of the bathroom scale.
-I knew it would better for me to be free of the ball and chain that had me dieting constantly and spending my precious time waiting for a perfect number to show up.
-"Managing my weight" became an archaic concept; it's not something that needs managing.
-Instead I focused on self-care management, which includes awareness around: how I want to eat, how I want to exercise, how much sleep makes sense for me, where I am feeling stress or emotional ups or downs.
+I no longer see myself as "managing my weight" -- it's not something that needs managing.
+Instead I focused on taking care of myself: how I want to eat, how I want to exercise, how much sleep makes sense for me, where I am feeling stress or emotional ups or downs.

-In the process of my research I learned that our society’s body concerns have ramped up like crazy for our kids.
-They have even more pressure from their Kardashian Culture to conform to a body ideal.
+I learned that our society’s body concerns have ramped up like crazy for our kids.
+They have even more pressure from their Kardashian culture to conform to a body ideal.
 Seventy-five percent of adolescent girls and 50% of adolescent boys today suffer from body dissatisfaction.
 Body dissatifaction is a risk factor for all eating disorders and is linked to depression and isolation.
-Studies just over the last 2 years have firmly blamed this generations's body dissatisfaction on their social media usage.
+Studies just over the last 2 years have firmly blamed this generations's body dissatisfaction on their social media use.
 Their social media has become more and more visual over the last 5 years with the uptick in Instagram and Snapchat.

 I wanted to help.
-I wanted to be part of the movement that re-focuses kids and society on those things that matter more in life such as focusing on the real pieces of who they are.
+I wanted to be part of the movement that re-focuses kids and society on those things that matter more -- the real pieces of who they are.
 I trained to be a Be Body Positive Facilitator to work with children and their parents on developing body confidence at the Body Positive in Berkeley, California.
 From there, I got an additional license on The Body Project curriculum from the National Eating Disorder Association (NEDA) to work with high school aged girls and boys who are at risk of developing an eating disorder.

-The first time I taught a high school health unit on body image, I was shocked.
-The health teacher told me that 4 of the 25 kids in the class already had an eating disorder diagnosis.
-That was twice the national average, and the national average is appalling.
+The first time I taught a high school class on body image, the health teacher told me that 4 of the 25 kids in the class already had an eating disorder diagnosis.
+That was twice the national average; and the national average is appalling.
 Then I learned that there was no standard curriculum on body image that the schools were using despite the fact that 90% of the high school kids I surveyed consider this to be a critical topic for discussion.

-We live in an unfortunate time for the body esteem of women and men, young and old.
+We live in an unfortunate time for the body esteem of women.
 But times are changing.
-Women are waking up and challenging the status quo with the #METOO movement and the #TIMES UP movement.
-Hopefully, with awareness and attention we can change all the way we feel about our bodies and work to change our shallow, cultural norms around body image that aren't working for most people today.
+Women are waking up and challenging the status quo with the #METOO and #TIMES UP movements.
+We can work to change our shallow, cultural norms around body image that aren't working well for anyone today.
 That spirit of awareness and challenge is how we can create body confidence and learn to love our bodies and ourselves.